-- 109. We will give the guarantee documents directly to you or your representative.
-We will not give the guarantee documents to the borrower, or to someone acting on behalf of the borrower, to arrange for you to sign the guarantee. - 110.
-If we attend the signing of the guarantee, we will ensure that you sign the Guarantee in the absence of the borrower.
-This does not apply if you are a commercial asset financing guarantor, sole director guarantor or trustee guarantor.
+- 109. We will give the guarantee documents directly to you or your representative.We will not give the guarantee documents to the borrower, or to someone acting on behalf of the borrower, to arrange for you to sign the guarantee. - 110.
+If we attend the signing of the guarantee, we will ensure that you sign the guarantee in the absence of the borrower.